ofpiyush/automerger/README.md

 * Abstract the implementation enough to add support for Bitbucket, GitLab etc.

 * Add support for AWS lambda so that hosting this can be cheap/free.

+# License

+Released under Unlicense.
+Check the [`LICENSE`](/LICENSE) for more details.

+No warranties and public domain for the source code, companion app and hosted version.